Minthawphyo/formalyze/README.md

 Text is replaced using a deprecated browser API (`execCommand`), which is still the most reliable way to update Gmail's editable content without breaking its internal undo stack.
 The diff view is computed with a simple word level comparison, which works well at email length but wasn't built for huge documents.

-## Ideas for later

-A tone slider with more than two options, support for Outlook and other webmail clients, and a keyboard shortcut so you don't have to reach for the mouse every time.